 Make any research topic interesting and fun by having students creates a board about their topic where they can pin videos, images, and relevant articles.

-- Become an Historical Figure or Current Figure
+2. Become An Historical Figure Or Current Figure

 Have students learn about historical and current figures by creating boards about an important individual.
 Students can pin images, articles, famous quotes, and other related material about their figure.
 Require classmates to follow each other’s boards.